 Avalon Health Care - San Andreas is a nursing home located in San Andreas, California.
 The city has 4,120 people.
 We gave it an overall grade of C, which is a middle of the road score.
 You could certainly do worse than this nursing home.
-The best part of this place's profile was is its inspection grade.
-Inspection reports are discussed in the next section.
+You should also take a look at this facility's category grades below.
+We discuss short-term care in the next section.

 Avalon Health Care - San Andreas